-Careers Statement of Curriculum intent At Test Valley School our careers curriculum is designed to inspire a passion for the world of work and a purpose for education.
-Year 7 Year 8 Year 9 Year 10 Year 11 Through the tutor based PHSE programme pupils will: Through the tutor based PHSE programme pupils will: Through the tutor based PHSE programme pupils will: Through the tutor based PHSE programme pupils will: Explore the career pathways of adults they know.
-Understand what further and Highe education is.
-Raise awareness of career structures within organisations.
-During career event days pupils will: Explore future lifestyle dreams Simulate career roles.
-Explore a range of aspects of job roles within the simulation.
-Explore the financial relationship between lifestyle and job roles.
-Experience college ambassador presentations Explore a career path of their choice and produce a careers plan.
-Explore personal skills and assess their own capabilities.
-Match their personal skills to occupational groups.
-Understand the importance of their future.
-Explore the different types of study available at further education.
-During career event days pupils will: Take part in a trip called 'Get Inspired' that enables pupils to interact with local further education providers and local businesses.
-Explore reasoning behind making decisions.
+Careers Statement of curriculum intent At Test Valley School our careers curriculum is designed to inspire a passion for the world of work and a purpose for education.
+Year 7 Year 8 Year 9 Year 10 Year 11 curriculum intent Year 7 Through the tutor based PHSE programme pupils will: • Explore the career pathways of adults they know. • Understand what further and Higher education is. • Raise awareness of career structures within organisations.
+During career event days pupils will: Year 8 Through the tutor based PHSE programme pupils will: • Explore personal skills and assess their own capabilities.
+Year 9 Through the tutor based PHSE programme pupils will: Explore reasoning behind making decisions.
 Undertake GCSE subject exploration.
 Identify skills sets.
 During Futures Day; a career event day, pupils will: Talk to pupils in KS4 about option subjects.
 Take part in a workshop run by a local college.
-Take part in a workshop run by a local university.
-Take part in apprenticeships workshop.
-Use an App to profile their work-related interests and explore related career suggestions.
-Explore the options booklet and produce a careers portfolio bringing together all their thoughts around options.
-Pupils with option concerns are offered a one-to-one careers interview with an independence careers advisor.
-Explore lifestyle differences dependent upon age.
-Build a personal brand.
-Know the location of all the different further education providers in the area.
-Know the different types of qualifications studied at further education.
-Be aware of entry requirements for different qualification levels.
-Explore your soft skills.
-During career event days pupils will: Explore Labour Market Information.
-Undertake Career Profiling.
-Undertake Career path exploration.
-Study budgeting and personal finance.
-Learn about types of saving accounts.
-Understand borrowing products.
+Year 10 Through the tutor based PHSE programme pupils will: • Explore lifestyle differences dependent upon age. • Build a personal brand. • Know the location of all the different further education providers in the area. • Know the different types of qualifications studied at further education. • Be aware of entry requirements for different qualification levels. • Explore your soft skills.
+During career event days pupils will: • Explore Labour Market Information. • Undertake Career Profiling. • Undertake Career path exploration.
+Year 11 Through the tutor based PHSE programme pupils will: • Explore further education courses. • Carry out further education applications. • Reflect upon your KS4 options. • Explore apprenticeship opportunities. • Complete a full careers plan.
+During career event days pupils will: • Attend small group talks with chosen colleges. • Visit to a careers fair • Write a personal statement. • Produce a careers portfolio. • Undertake Careers Profiling and exploration All pupils in Year 11 are offered a one-to-one careers interview with an independence careers advisor. options.
+Pupils with option concerns are offered a one-to- one careers interview with an independence careers advisor.
 Compare lifestyle differences for difference career paths.
-Attend College talks.
-Attend Employer talks.
-Attend University Talks.
-Explore further education courses.
-Carry out further education applications.
-Reflect upon your KS4 options.
-Explore apprenticeship opportunities.
-Complete a full careers plan.
-During career event days pupils will: Attend small group talks with chosen colleges.
-Visit to a careers fair Write a personal statement.
-Produce a careers Profiling and exploration All pupils in Year 11 are offered a one-to-one careers interview with an independence careers advisor.